France in the Eurovision Song Contest 2015: Internal selection

 France 2 announced in late 2014 that the French entry for the 2015 Eurovision Song Contest would be selected internally.
-The organisation of the internal selection was headed by France 2 entertainment director Nathalie André and the French Head of Delegation for the Eurovision Song Contest Frédéric Valencak.
-The French broadcaster requested proposals from record companies in November 2014 and 300 submissions were received.
+The broadcaster received 300 submissions after requesting proposals from record companies in November 2014, and France 2 entertainment director Nathalie André shortlisted three entries following a blind audio listening before finalising the decision internally together with the French Head of Delegation for the Eurovision Song Contest Frédéric Valencak.

 On 23 January 2015, France 2 announced that the French entry for the Eurovision Song Contest 2015 would be "N'oubliez pas" performed by Lisa Angell.
 The song, which had already been performed by Angell during a First World War centenary concert held at La Madeleine, Paris in November 2014, was written by Robert Goldman (under the pseudonym Moïse Albert), Michel Illouz and Laure Izon, and according to Goldman was written with the idea of creating "a great and beautiful chanson that evokes the First World War and at heart all wars".
-The artistic committee of France Télévisions considered three entries before finalising their decision internally.
 The entry was formally presented to the public on 28 February 2015 during the France 2 programme Chico And The Gypsies, Le Grand Show, hosted by Michel Drucker.